All Products

 ALTER TABLE db_name.table_name RENAME new_table_name

-Rename the customer table to new_customer.
+Example: Rename customer to new_customer.

 ALTER TABLE customer RENAME new_customer;

-Change the table comment
+Change a table comment

 ALTER TABLE db_name.table_name COMMENT 'comment'